Skip to content

 What are common symptoms of foot drop in those with multiple sclerosis?

-Symptoms of foot drop in MS include a change in gait, where the individual may raise their leg higher than usual as if climbing stairs, increased fatigue, heavy or unsteady legs, muscle tightness, and spasticity, impacting balance and walking ability.
+Symptoms of foot drop in MS include a change in gait (where the individual may raise their leg higher than usual as if climbing stairs), increased fatigue, heavy or unsteady legs, muscle tightness, and spasticity, which impact balance and walking ability.

 How does MS gait differ from a normal walking pattern?

-MS gait often involves a higher lifting of the leg and foot drop, leading to a "steppage" gait where the foot slaps onto the ground.
-Individuals may also swing their leg in a semicircle due to weakness or coordination problems, known as circumduction.
+MS gait often involves a higher lifting of the leg and foot drop, leading to a "steppage" gait, where the foot slaps onto the ground.
+Individuals may also swing their legs in a semicircle due to weakness or coordination problems, known as circumduction.

 In what ways does fatigue impact foot drop in MS patients?